Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

 If you’ve taken the SAT before 2024 or are comparing older practice results with the new Digital SAT, you have to understand the score differences.
-The format and scoring system have all shifted—so a score that once meant “above average” may now mean something very different.
-Here’s what you need to know about the old and new SAT scoring scales.
+The format and scoring system have all shifted, so a score that once meant “above average” may now mean something very different.
+Here’s what you need to know about how SAT scores were calculated in the past and how they are interpreted today.
+For a deeper breakdown of score interpretation and next steps, check the SAT Score Report Guide to better understand how your results are presented.

 What Is the Difference Between the Old and New SAT?